How To: Report VAT to a Tax Authority

 To connect to your tax authority's web service

-To report VAT to a tax authority electronically, you need to connect Finance and Operations, Business edition to the tax authority's web service.
+To report VAT to a tax authority electronically, you need to connect Dynamics NAV to the tax authority's web service.
 This requires that you set up an account with your tax authority.
-When you have an account, you can enable a service connection that we provide in Finance and Operations, Business edition.
+When you have an account, you can enable a service connection that we provide in Dynamics NAV.

 Fill in the required fields.
 Choose a field to read a short description of the field or link to more information.

 It's a good idea to test your connection.
 To do this, choose the Test Mode check box, then prepare and submit your VAT report as described in the To prepare and submit a VAT report section.
 While in Test Mode, the service tests whether the tax authority can receive your report, and the status of the report will indicate whether the test submission was successful.
 It's important to remember that this is not an actual submission.
 To submit the report for real, you must clear the Test Mode check box, and then repeat the submission process.

 To set up VAT reports in Dynamics NAV

 - Choose the icon, enter VAT Report Setup, and then choose the related link.

 - To let users change and resubmit this report, choose the Modify Submitted Reports check box.